 \section{Conclusions}

-Given the unique sensitivity that ET and other XG gravitational wave detectors will provide to early-Universe stellar and primordial black holes, as well as to intermediate-mass black-hole binaries, we focus our analysis on BBH mergers with detector-frame chirp masses $\mathcal{M}_\mathrm{d} > 100~\mathrm{M}_\odot$.
+Given the unique sensitivity that ET and other XG GW detectors will provide for early-Universe stellar and PBHs, as well as IMBH binaries, we focused our analysis on BBH mergers with detector-frame chirp masses ($\mathcal{M}_\mathrm{d}$) $> 100~\mathrm{M}_\odot$.
 Although this study addresses a more restricted science case than the full range of sources observable with XG detectors \citep{Branchesi:2023mws,Abac:2025saz}, it targets a regime with strong potential for breakthrough discoveries.

-We assess the performance of seven configurations of XG detectors using neural posterior estimation enhanced with importance sampling, as implemented in {\sc Dingo-IS} \citep{Dax:2022pxd}.

-We conduct a large injection campaign by sampling 1000 BBH merger parameters from the prior.
-As shown in Figure~\ref{fig:SNR_vs_eff}, {\sc Dingo-IS} achieves excellent performance, recovering 85–96\% of signals with a sample efficiency above 1\%, depending on the detector configuration and for median SNRs between 40 and 70.
-This demonstrates that its efficiency remains high even for high-SNR events.
+We assessed the performance of seven configurations of XG detectors using NPE enhanced with importance sampling, as implemented in {\sc Dingo-IS} \citep{Dax:2022pxd}.
+We conduced a large injection campaign by sampling 1000 BBH merger parameters from the prior.
+As shown in Fig.~\ref{fig:SNR_vs_eff}, {\sc Dingo-IS} achieves excellent performance, recovering 85--96\% of signals with a sample efficiency above 1\%, depending on the detector configuration, for median S/Ns between 40 and 70.
+This demonstrates that its efficiency remains high even for high-S/N events.

-In Section~\ref{sec:single}, we present a single-injection study showing that {\sc Dingo-IS} accurately reproduces complex, disconnected posteriors consistent with standard stochastic-sampling methods, but at a fraction of the computational cost—few minutes instead of several hours.

-Our analysis shows that a network of two misaligned L-shaped ET detectors (2L~MisA) can produce multimodal luminosity–distance posteriors (see top panel of Figure~\ref{fig:dingo_bilby_2L_short}), and its distance estimates are generally less precise than those obtained with the triangular ET design ($\Delta$).
-However, Figure~\ref{fig:bigpanel} demonstrates that the 2L~MisA outperforms the $\Delta$ configuration in terms of information gain, sky localization, and volume reconstruction.
+In Sect.~\ref{sec:single} we present a single-injection study showing that {\sc Dingo-IS} accurately reproduces complex, disconnected posteriors consistent with standard stochastic-sampling methods but at a fraction of the computational cost---a few minutes instead of several hours.
+Our analysis shows that a network of two misaligned L-shaped ET detectors (2L~MisA) can produce multimodal luminosity--distance posteriors (see the top panel of Fig.~\ref{fig:dingo_bilby_2L_short}), and its distance estimates are generally less precise than those obtained with the triangular ET design ($\Delta$).
+However, Fig.~\ref{fig:bigpanel} demonstrates that the 2L~MisA outperforms the $\Delta$ configuration in terms of information gain, sky localization, and volume reconstruction.
 The $\Delta$ configuration's larger number of sky modes leads to poorer sky-localization performance, which in turn dominates its volume uncertainty.